ParclLabs/parcllabs-python/LONG_DESCRIPTION.rst

 Setting up a Parcl Labs Account
 -------------------------------

-Sign up for Stripe at https://dashboard.parcllabs.com/signup.
+Sign up for Parcl Labs at https://dashboard.parcllabs.com/signup.

 Using the Parcl Labs API
 ------------------------